Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 where `compareTo` is a valid operator function available in the current scope and `integerLess` is a special intrinsic function unavailable in user-side Kotlin which performs integer "less-than" comparison of two integer numbers.

-The `compareTo` operator function must have a return type `kotlin.Int`, otherwise it is a compile-time error.
+The `compareTo` operator function must have return type `kotlin.Int`, otherwise such declaration is a compile-time error.

 All comparison expressions always have type `kotlin.Boolean`.